 As another example, is the observed and reported dependence on others for dressing compatible with a diagnosis of mild cardiac angina, whereby the patient can walk up and down stairs without difficulty or pain?
 Probably not!
 However, a further assessment might reveal an episode of cerebral hypoxia causing marked apraxia.

 If there are areas where the relationship appears different from that expected, then the assessor needs to look further, investigating other factors that might account for the apparent inconsistency.
 The order does not matter, except it is best to start with the most probable other explanation.

 Thus, one might check the medical diagnosis.
 Does the person have an additional disease?
 Is the primary diagnosis incorrect?
 Alternatively, are there other impairments present that have not been identified?
 Anxiety or depression are common additional impairments that cause inconsistency.
 Alternatively, are there contextual factors that account for the unexpected finding?
 One common contextual explanation lies within ‘personal context” – expectations, beliefs, and lack of motivation are common reasons for inconsistency.
 I will emphasise that one should investigate both surprisingly poor and surprisingly good performance.

 Is the relationship stronger or weaker than expected?

 This question differs from the first question mainly in the nature and degree of inconsistency.
 The first question is categorical.
-If the patient falls into this category on that measure, they cannot be in the observed category on a second measure.
-In contrast, this question is, “Given the extent of limitation on this measure, is the performance on a second measure what you would anticipate or is it significantly better or worse?”
+If the patient falls into this category, they cannot be in the observed category on a second measure.
+In contrast, this question is, “Given the extent of limitation on this measure, is the performance on a second measure what you would anticipate or is it significantly better or worse?“